 Over the last few years, there have been various attempts to “reform” Florida alimony laws.
-In April 2016, Governor Scott vetoed a bill due to a provision that had to due with a presumption that 50/50 time sharing schedule was in the best interest of children.
+In April 2016, Governor Scott vetoed a bill due to a provision that had to due with a presumption that 50/50 time-sharing schedule was in the best interest of children.

 With the beginning of a new legislative session, a version of a new alimony reform bill has been submitted to both the Senate and House of Representatives.
 Of course, both bills are subject to amendment while working their way through the legislative process.

 The most prominent part of the proposed law is the establishment of alimony guidelines.
 Currently, judges have the discretion to award alimony after consideration of various statutory factors.
-The alimony guidelines would provide judges with a ranges for the amount and duration of alimony.
+The alimony guidelines would provide judges with a range for the amount and duration of alimony.

 The low end of the range would be calculated as follows: .015 x (years of marriage) x (difference in the monthly gross incomes of the parties).